-Canidae canned dog food gets the Advisor’s second-tier rating of 4 stars.
+Canidae Life Stages canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Canidae product line lists five canned dog foods, four claimed to meet AAFCO nutrient profiles for all life stages and one for adult maintenance (Platinum).
+The Canidae Life Stages product line lists six canned dog foods, three claimed to meet AAFCO nutrient profiles for all life stages, two for adult maintenance and one for growth (Large Breed Puppy).

-Canidae Beef and Fish canned dog food was selected to represent the others in the line for this review.
+Canidae Life Stages Lamb and Rice formula was selected to represent the other products in the line for this review.